adamtopaz/webpage/index.md

 ## About

 I am a mathematician working primarily in formalized mathematics, algebra, and arithmetic / algebraic geometry.
-I am currently an Assistant Professor in the department of [Mathematical and Statistical Sciences](https://www.ualberta.ca/mathematical-and-statistical-sciences/index.html) at the University of Alberta.
+I am currently an Associate Professor in the department of [Mathematical and Statistical Sciences](https://www.ualberta.ca/mathematical-and-statistical-sciences/index.html) at the University of Alberta.
-I previously held postdoctoral positions at Oxford and Berkeley; I completed my Ph.D. in 2013 at the University of Pennsylvania.
+I previously held postdoctoral positions at Oxford and Berkeley.
+I completed my Ph.D. in 2013 at the University of Pennsylvania.

 [Top](#)